gimbalabs/season7-2026/proposals/Admin proposals/AdminProposal-Sep2026-Feb2027.md

 ## Consent Process

+Concern:
+Evaluation time of 6 months(good or not)

 ### Objections Raised

 _Record any objections raised during the consent period, along with how they were addressed._